Hotrian/OpenVRDesktopDisplayPortal/readme.md

 - When attaching Overlays to controllers, the offset is reoriented to match the Base Position's orientation.
 X+ should always move the Overlay to the Right, Y+ should always move Up, and Z+ should always move Forward, relative to the Overlay.
 - You can put the Overlay up in the sky and tilt it if you don't like it on the controllers and find it obtrusive in the world.
 Just set the Base Position to "World", then mess with the middle "Positional Control" slider and the top "Rotational Control" slider until you find a position that works for you :)
 - You can stream the Display Mirror if you want your viewers to be able to see the Overlay, or you can stream the game's output if you do not.
-- Save currently only saves information about each application (saves Direct Capture on/off status, plus the X/Y/Width/Height info and recalls it the next time you select that application again).
 - Smaller windows will run much faster, and look about the same in VR.
 I have a pretty weak GPU but if you have a 1080 let me know how well it works :).

 ## How can I help?